Andre Iguodala: 2022–23 season: Final season

+Retirement

+On October 20, 2023, Iguodala announced his retirement after 19 seasons in the NBA.
+On February 23, 2025, the Golden State Warriors retired his No. 9 jersey in a ceremony at Chase Center, honoring Iguodala's significant contributions during his time with the team.

 National team career

-Iguodala was a member of the United States national team in the 2010 FIBA World Championship, winning the gold medal.
-In the FIBA World Championships Iguodala displayed his athleticism with an array of fastbreak dunks.
+Iguodala was a member of the U.S. national team in the 2010 FIBA World Championship, winning the gold medal.
+There, he displayed his athleticism with an array of fastbreak dunks.

 Iguodala was also selected for the 2012 London Olympics team, largely due to his exceptional defensive ability.
 He helped Team USA win the gold medal against Spain in a 107–100 victory.
 Coach Mike Krzyzewski called Iguodala one of the team's best players, and compared his game to that of Scottie Pippen.

-Iguodala also won a bronze medal with the U.S. at the FIBA Americas Under-18 Championship in 2002.
+Iguodala also won a bronze medal with the United States at the FIBA Americas Under-18 Championship in 2002.

-Off the court

 Personal life

-In August 2015, Iguodala married his childhood sweetheart, Christina Gutierrez, at One&Only Palmilla in Los Cabos, Mexico.
-Iguodala has a daughter and a son.
+In August 2015, Iguodala married his childhood sweetheart, Christina Gutierrez.
+They have two children.
+On June 25, 2019, Iguodala released The Sixth Man: A Memoir.

 Iguodala is a Christian.
 He has said, "Faith is something I heavily lean on to give me that balance.
 I make sure I stay in chapel and have a good relationship with our chaplain.
 It keeps me focused … When people see us on the court, we want them to see God's work.
 We want to be a good representation of what we believe in …When you go out there, you’re not just representing your country or the NBA, you’re representing your beliefs.
-You want to play hard for someone who died for you".
+You want to play hard for someone who died for you."

 The Sporting News named Iguodala one of "the good guys of 2006" for establishing the Andre Iguodala Disaster Relief Fund that raised money for tornado victims in his hometown of Springfield, Illinois.
 He later established the Andre Iguodala Youth Foundation, whose stated mission is to use sports as a means to help youths.
 The organization has hosted basketball camps and the annual "Thanksgiving with Dre", which has distributed food baskets to families in need.

 Alongside teammate Stephen Curry, Iguodala is known to be an avid golfer.
-Iguodala enjoys playing video games, particularly the NBA 2K series.
-He played in a tournament put together at the NBA 2K10 launch party in New York City against other NBA players Nate Robinson, Brook Lopez and Rajon Rondo, and rapper Wale.
+He enjoys playing video games, particularly the NBA 2K series.
+Iguodala played in a tournament put together at the NBA 2K10 launch party in New York City against other NBA players Nate Robinson, Brook Lopez, and Rajon Rondo along with rapper Wale.

 In March 2015, Twice, an online secondhand apparel outlet, named Iguodala its Menswear Style Director.